Skip to content

 Start the filtered replication

 You can replicate the whole dataset or specific namespaces - databases and collections.
 You can specify what namespaces to include and/or exclude from the replication.
-Currently you can start the filtered replication only via the API.
-The ability to start it via the CLI will be added in future releases.

 Send a POST request to the /start endpoint: